Transcriptions and accessibility

 Line breaks

-• Practice: Breaks in the text are included when it is part of the structure of the document but may be ignored if the breaks are purely decorational, overused, or complicate the reading experience.
+• Practice: Breaks in the text are included when it is part of the structure of the document but are ignored if the breaks are purely decorational, overused, or complicate the reading experience.
 Line breaks such as titles and headings and paragraphs are preserved with a hard return.
 Hyphenated words that were originally broken up due to space in the original layout, are spelled out as one word.
 Hyphenated words that were originally broken up because they stretch across two pages, will appear as a single word on the first page only.

 • Reasoning: The information is prioritized over the visual design, as that is most likely what researchers are interested in.
 Keeping the text as intended rather than as constrained by the layout will make navigating the text easier for more readers.
 Soft returns are not often read by screen readers so aren't used to replicate any of the layouts being transcribed.